swiftlang/swift/docs/CppInteroperability/Roadmap.md

 Here Player uses the `gameObjectRetain` and `gameObjectRelease` function to manually manage its reference count in C++.
 Once the `referenceCount` hits `0`, the Player will be destroyed.
 Manually managing the reference count is prone to errors, as programmers may forget to retain or release the object.
 Fortunately, this kind of reference counting is something that Swift is very good at.
 To enable automatic reference counting, the user can specify the retain and release operations via attributes directly on the `GameObject`.
 This means the programmer no longer needs to manually call `gameObjectRetain` and `gameObjectRelease`; Swift will do this for them.
 They will also benefit from the suite of ARC optimizations that Swift has built up over the years.

-*Owned types*

-Owned types “own” some storage which can be copied and destroyed.
+**Owned types** “own” some storage which can be copied and destroyed.
 An owned type must be copyable and destructible.
 The copy constructor must copy any storage that is owned by the type and the destructor must destroy that storage.
 Copies and destroys must balance out and these operations must not have side effects.
 Examples of owned types include `std::vector` and `std::string`.

-*Trivial types*

-Trivial types are a subset of owned types.
+**Trivial types** are a subset of owned types.
 They can be copied by copying the bits of a value of the trivial type and do not need any special destruction logic.
 Examples of trivial types are `std::array` and `std::pair<int, int>`.

-*Pointer Types*

-Pointer types are trivial types that hold pointers or references to some un-owned storage (storage that is not destroyed when the object is destroyed).
+**Pointer Types** are trivial types that hold pointers or references to some un-owned storage (storage that is not destroyed when the object is destroyed).
 Pointer types are *not* a subset of trivial types or owned types.
 Examples of pointer types include `std::string_view` and `std::span` and raw pointer types such as `int *` or `void *`.

-*Projections*

-Projections are values rather than types.
+**Projections** are values rather than types.
 An example of a method which yields a projection is the `c_str` method on `std::string`.

 ```
 struct string { // String is an owned type.